Square Peristyle: Function

 The function of the structure as a lawcourt is indicated by the function of the previous buildings on the site.
 Peristyles like this were used as the exercise areas for gymnasia and as enclosed marketplaces, but neither function fits the Square Peristyle, since there are no rooms behind the colonnade for changing rooms, shops, or storerooms.
 The open area to the west of the Peristyle could have been used as a mustering area for the complex daily process of allocating jurors to individual courts, which is described by the late fourth-century Constitution of the Athenians.
 The entrance on the west side is wide enough for the ten separate entranceways to the court described by that work.
 Townsend proposes that each corner of the peristyle was a single court.
-The 500 jurors for each case would have sat on 25 benches, arranged perpendicular to the outer wall, facing towards the corner.
+The 500 jurors for each case would have been seated on 25 benches, arranged perpendicular to the outer wall, facing towards the corner.
 The Constitution says that jurors were given a random letter that assigned them to one these seating areas - the letters carved on the blocks of the crepidoma may have indicated which space corresponded to which letter.
 With a different arrangement of benches, the Peristyle would have been able to accommodate trials with 6,000 jurors, which were used by the Athenian democracy for the most serious cases.

 Pfaff questions whether the structure ever actually functioned.
 It was poorly maintained in the third century.
 The ground level in the courtyard was allowed to rise and block the drains on the north side.
 Makeshift brick walls were erected in the north colonnade and to the south at some point.
 Later, the north wall collapsed inwards.